mdn/browser-compat-data/README.md

 ## Contributing

 We're very happy to accept contributions to this data.
-Please familiarize yourself with the schema and send us a pull request.
-See also the [Contributing file](https://github.com/mdn/browser-compat-data/blob/master/CONTRIBUTING.md) for more information.
+See the [Contributing to browser-compat-data](/docs/readme.md) for more information.

 ## Projects using the data
 Here are some projects using the data, as an [npm module](https://www.npmjs.com/browse/depended/mdn-browser-compat-data) or directly: